 Concert and Tenor Ukuleles

-These larger body sizes were introduced in the 20′s to meet players’ demands for bigger, fuller-sounding ukes.
+The larger concert and tenor body sizes were introduced in the 1920s to meet players’ demands for bigger, fuller-sounding ukes.

-Concerts and tenors are the ukulele sizes I recommend to most beginners.
-They’re big enough to be comfortable, and their larger size means they produce a warm, well rounded tone that makes them ideal for soloing, accompanying vocals, or playing in a band.
+Concerts and tenors are the ukulele sizes I usually recommend to most beginners.
+They’re big enough to be comfortable for a majority of players, and their larger size means they produce a warm, well rounded tone that makes them ideal for soloing, accompanying vocals, or playing in a band.